-If your pump is vibrating a lot when it runs, it might mean that the blades of the impeller are bent or damage as the result of sucking up hard debris.
-This bending can cause the whole thing to wobble and this wobbling creates that vibration.
+If your pump vibrates a lot when it runs, it might mean that the impeller’s blades are bent or damaged due to sucking up hard debris.
+This bending can cause the whole thing to wobble, and this wobbling creates that vibration.
 While it may be possible to straighten out some slight bends in the impeller, you are probably better off just getting a new sump pump.

 3. On/Off Switch Issues

 Every pump contains a switch that is operated by a float arm.
-The float arm, as the name implies, floats on the water and when the water reaches a certain level, the arm will flip the switch on, starting the pump.
+As the name implies, the float arm floats on the water, and when the water reaches a certain level, the arm will flip the switch on, starting the pump.

 If there is a problem with either the float arm or the switch itself, this process can be interrupted.
 One of the most common symptoms of this problem is continuous running.
 If the pump does not turn off, there is probably an issue with one of these two parts.